bouroo/go-json/docs/OMITZERO.md

 ### Structs

-Structs are omitted if ALL their fields (with `omitzero`) would be omitted:
+A struct is omitted if it is its zero value.
+This means all of its fields must be their respective zero values:

 ```go
 type Address struct {